min2ha/ukwa-site/content/target/39453/index.en.md

   "subject": "EU Referendum"
 }

-# Social Europe: Brexit and the balance of power

 Argues  that faced with a rising China, a declining but risk-inclined Russia, and the prospect of prolonged turmoil in the Middle East, close transatlantic cooperation would be crucial to maintaining a liberal international order over the long term.
 Recognising that Brexit, by weakening both Europe and Britain, would make a disorderly international system more likely, should tip the balance in favour of maintaining the status quo.